ale-mendez/ESPNN/README.md

 You can use the ESPNN package [remotely](#run-ESPNN-online) or [locally](#install-espnn).
 Find below all the usage options available.

-*Update (7/2022): WORK IN PROGRESS*

-We are working on an update for the ESPNN model.
-We expect the new version to be ready in August 2022.
-If you notice some troubling features in the stopping power, make sure to post an [issue](https://github.com/ale-mendez/ESPNN/issues) or send us and email[^2].
+If you have problems installing the package or notice troubling features in the stopping power model, make sure to post an [issue](https://github.com/ale-mendez/ESPNN/issues) or send us and email[^2].

 ## Run ESPNN online